UTDallasEPICS/Teambuilder/README.md

 ### Team Creation Functionality

 - The user shall be able to create teams based on the projects available and the student's preference
-- The user shall be able to update and modify current teams
+- The user shall be able to update and modify the current teams

 ### Team/Project Viewing Functionality

-- The page shall display the current created teams and availabe projects, students, and partners
+- The page shall display the current created teams and available projects, students, and partners

 ## Tech Stack